dvorka/hstr/README.md

 hstr
 ====

-BASH History Suggest Box.
+BASH History Suggest Box

 DESCRIPTION
 -----------
 A command line utility that brings improved BASH command completion from the history.
-It aims to make completion easier to use and faster than Ctrl-R.
+It aims to make completion easier and faster than Ctrl-R.